What is Technical Debt?

 On the other hand, many software development teams working strictly within the Waterfall software development methodology and other documentation-driven frameworks do not share this perspective.

 As Steve McConnell points out, attitudes toward technical debt vary greatly based on not only company philosophy but also across departments and roles.

 “I’ve found that business staff generally seems to have a higher tolerance for technical debt than technical staff does.
-Business executives tend to want to understand the tradeoffs involved, whereas some technical staff seem to believe that the only correct amount of technical debt is zero.”
+Business executives tend to want to understand the tradeoffs involved, whereas some technical staff seems to believe that the only correct amount of technical debt is zero.”
 McConnell writes, explaining that he attributes this aversion to technical debt to the communication challenges it will inevitably create down the line.

 Technical staff, he says, often are tasked with trying to explain technical debt to business staff, who may not immediately see the implications.
 “The main issue seems to be that, unlike financial debt, technical debt is much less visible, and so people have an easier time ignoring it,” he suggests.